cmroche/greeclimate/README.md

 Devices have and use 2 encryption keys.
 1 for discovery and setup which is the same on all gree devices, and a second which is negotiated during the binding process.

 Binding is incredibly finnicky, if you do not have the device key you must first scan and re-bind.
-The device will not responding to binding requests immediately proceeding a scan.
+The device will only respond to binding requests immediately proceeding a scan.

 ### Update device state